ComposableFi/emulated-light-client/solana/restaking/README.md

 - `Set Service`: Once the bridge is live, users who had deposited before can call this method to delegate their stake to the validator.
 Users cannot withdraw or claim any rewards until they delegate their stake to the validator.
-But this method wont be needed after the bridge is live and would panic if called otherwise.
+But this method won't be needed after the bridge is live and would panic if called otherwise.

 - `Update Guest chain Initialization`: The admin would call this method